juanmcasillas/ArduSpinner/README.md

 # 3D Printing and assembly

 There are 4 parts that you have to print.
+The STL are ready positioned in the "right" way to be printed, so just print them as is.
 I use a Ender-3 Pro with Marlin Firwmare, and PLA, and get good results.
 I use CURA for slicing with the following major configuration settings: